Dee-McG/Motorbike-Event-Finder/README.md

 intended for upon entering.

 Acceptance Criteria:
-* Site heading and Logo to be displayed on the main navigation bar on all pages.
+* Site Logo to be displayed on the main navigation bar on all pages.
-* Home Page to display information to the user on the purpose of the site.
+* Home Page to display Website Title and information to the user on the purpose of the site.

 Implementation:

-A site logo and header with the website name will be displayed on the main navigation menu.
+A site logo will be displayed on the main navigation menu.
 This should be displayed on all webpages.

-A detailed description of the site will be displayed on the Home page so that is evident of the websites purpose as soon as the user visits the site.
+The Website title will be displated as a h1 element on the home page and a detailed description of the site will be displayed on the Home page so that is evident of the websites purpose as soon as the user visits the site.

 User Story: